arthur-feral/emojis-sprites-generator/README.md

 `

 Once the program finished the job, you will be able to get the files.
-It stores raw images into your machine's temp folder (default: `/tmp/cache/images`) ordered by theme `/tmp/cache/images/apple/` and by categories `/tmp/cache/images/apple/people/`.
-All images have teh emoji's shortname as file name `/tmp/cache/images/apple/people/grinning-face.png`, so you can use them into your mobile app for example.
+It stores raw images into a cache folder on the current working directory ordered by theme `cache/images/apple/` and by categories `cache/images/apple/people/`.
+All images have teh emoji's shortname as file name `cache/images/apple/people/grinning-face.png`, so you can use them into your mobile app for example.
 The size of images depend on the size you provide to the program.

 It generates the sprite file with all emojis in the destination path you provide.